PragmaTwice/jsoncons/doc/ref/corelib/json.md

 [ojson](ojson.md) constructs a utf8 character json value that preserves the original insertion order of an object's name/value pairs

-[wjson](wjson.md) constructs a wide character json value that sorts name-value members alphabetically

-[wojson](wojson.md) constructs a wide character json value that preserves the original insertion order of an object's name/value pairs

 ### Examples

 #### Accessors and defaults